1903 Los Angeles Angels season: Position players

-Third baseman Jud Smith led the PCL in both assists and total chances.
+Harry Spies was the team's catcher.
+He played in 184 games and batted .251.

 Pitchers

 Pitcher Joe Corbett, the younger brother of world heavyweight boxing champion James J. Corbett, won 23 games and led the PCL with 150 strikeouts and eight shutouts.
 Corbett also appeared as an infielder and outfielder and was the team's second best hitter with a .336 batting average.

 Two pitchers won at least 30 games: Doc Newton (34–12) and Warren "Rusty" Hall (32–19).
 Newton had played in the majors from 1900 to 1902 and threw the first no-hitter in PCL history on November 8, 1903.
 The only two hitters to reach first base did so on fielding errors.
 Hall was a workhorse who appeared in 53 games and pitched 468 innings.